Islamic State 'Beatle' guilty of all charges in US hostage deaths

 Elsheikh and another former "Beatle," Alexanda Amon Kotey, 38, were captured by a Kurdish militia in Syria in January 2018 and handed over to US forces in Iraq.

-They were flown to the United States to face trial.
+They were flown to the United States in 2020 to face trial.
 Kotey pleaded guilty in September 2021 and is facing life in prison.

-Elsheikh, who was stripped of his citizenship by Britain, also faces a potential life sentence following his conviction.
+Elsheikh, who was stripped of his citizenship by Britain, also faces a potential life sentence.

+"The sentence he's going to get is probably worse than a death sentence," Carl Mueller said.

 Elsheikh's defense attorney, Nina Ginsberg, had argued that while Elsheikh may indeed have been an IS fighter, prosecutors had not proved he actually was a "Beatle."